carloslafuente/carloslafuente/README.md

-- 👋 Hi, I’m @carloslafuente
+- 👋 Hi, I’m @carloslafuente, fullstack developer, I used angular and vue.js in frontend and Node.js or .Net Core in backend.
-- 👀 I’m interested in scala and data science
+- 👀 I’m interested in machine learning and data science
 - 🌱 I’m currently learning python and machine learning
 - 📫 How to reach me ... carlos.lafuente.dev@gmail.com